Transportation in Omaha: Public transportation

 The South Omaha Veterans Memorial Bridge from the Nebraska side.

 The Omaha Traction Company, which operated as the Street Railway Company, changed its name to the Omaha Transit Company when streetcar service ended in the city in 1952.
 After World War II Omahans preferred their automobiles and new highways.
 When the Urban Mass Transit Act of 1964 was passed, Omaha's private transit companies were not able to apply for federal subsidies available to public transit operators.
 The Omaha Transit Company ceased operations on June 30, 1972, when the City of Omaha assumed authority for public transportation in the city.
 City Transit Lines, another private company in Omaha, went out of business on that day as well.
 The Metro Area Transit Authority was created by the Nebraska Legislature, consisting of a five-member board appointed by the mayor and confirmed by Omaha's City Council and the Douglas County Commissioners.
 It acquired the assets of the Omaha Transit Company and selected assets of the City Transit Lines of Council Bluffs, along with more than $3,000,000 in federal funding.
 The Authority operates today as Metro Transit.

 Today the Authority supervises the level of service, miles and hours of operation within Omaha, and maintains individual service contracts with local authorities outside Omaha.
 Currently, Metro has three contracts, including the cities of Council Bluffs, Bellevue and the Tri-Communities of Ralston, LaVista and Papillion.

 Metro recently completed three new transit centers, which function much like airport hubs.
 Located at Benson Park, Westroads Mall, and Metro Community College in South Omaha, they are designed to bolster the city's public busing needs.
 These join existing centers in Midtown and North Omaha.

 Construction on ORBT, a bus rapid transit system began in fall of 2018 and concluded in fall of 2020.
-The city has also proposed the Omaha Streetcar, with an opening date of 2026.
+The city has also proposed the Omaha Streetcar, with an initial opening date of 2026.
+However, the streetcar's rail began being put in place starting in early 2026, with it now being planned to open to public use in 2028.
+The streetcar is expected to be free to ride.

 In addition to local public transportation, Omaha is served by several carriers for intercity public transportation.
 The Omaha station provides Amtrak passenger rail service to residents with one daily train between Chicago and Emeryville, California on the California Zephyr.
 Intercity bus service is provided by Burlington Trailways, Express Arrow, and Jefferson Lines.